mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `go` - precedes a function call to execute it asynchronously as a goroutine
 - `goto` - jumps to a given label (see `:` operator)
 - `if` - for conditional logic; also see `else`
-- `import` - imports all the exports in given package(s); can't import a subset
+- `import` - imports all the exports in given package(s)
-  - will get an error if no symbols from an import are used
+  - see "Packages" section for more detail
 - `interface` - defines a set of methods
   - defines a type where all implementing structs are compatible
   - structs do not state the interfaces they implement,